BIOS5411 – Toxicants in ecosystems and humans: Effects

 - Have knowledge of the metabolism of toxicants in different species.

 - Have knowledge about the effects of toxicants on a molecular and cellular level, on individual health, on populations in nature and on communities, as well as the use of biomarkers.

 - Understand the importance of different groups of toxicants for human health and the environment.

-PhD-students must register for BIOS9411 – Toxicants in ecosystems and humans: effects
+PhD-candidates must register for BIOS9411 – Toxicants in ecosystems and humans: Effects.

 The courses BIOS5411 and BIOS9411 have common admission.
 Applicants are ranked by the following criteria: